ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *In the context of this document, a relying party is defined per the W3C Verifiable Credential Standard] [[W3C VC]](#w3c-vc).*

+[[R51]](#r51) Testability: The digital signature of every message and transaction in a BPI is verified cryptographically to ensure the public key associated with the digital signature is in the DID document of the DID on the message/transaction.

 #### **[D16]**
 A credential utilized in a BPI SHOULD be stored in the BPI.

 *This avoids the re-presentation of the credential after the initial presentation as long as those credentials are valid.*

+[[D16]](#d16) Testability: The verifiable credential tied to a BPI user (legal entity) is stored in a database such as [PostgreSQL](https://www.postgresql.org/).

 #### **[R52]**
 A credential holder MUST prove control over a credential utilized in a BPI every time said credential is presented to the BPI or a BPI Participant.

+[[R52]](#r52) Testability: The credential holder uses a verifiable presentation every time a credential is used in the BPI in order to verify and prove control over that specific credential.

 #### **[R53]**
 Every time a credential utilized in a BPI is used in the BPI by its holder, the BPI MUST verify credential integrity, schema conformance, and that the credential holder is in control of said credential.

+[[R53]](#r53) Testability: Signature, data model, and schema verification must occur upon presentation of a credential within a BPI.
+The data model is verified to conform with the [W3C Verified Credentials Data Model 1.1](https://www.w3.org/TR/vc-data-model/).
+The schema is validated to be correct, for example, with a [JSON schema validator library](https://github.com/ajv-validator/ajv).

+Additionally, the credential's signature is verified in several steps:
+1. Identify the digital signature scheme and its associated cryptographic library from the verifiable credential within the “type” data property in the “proof" property.
+2. Decode the JWS from the "jws" data property and validate the decoded signature using the identified cryptographic library.
+3. Verify the public key generated by the signature validation matches the public key in the DID document as identified by the “verificationMethod" in the “proof”.

 *Note that credential content verification can only be done through the inspection of underlying documentation or verification by the issuer such as an OpenId Connect Identity Provider [[OIDC]](#oidc).*